 The trinity knot, also known as a triquetra, is another ancient but enduringly popular design.
-Celtic knotwork is one of the most recognizable features of Irish jewelry design.
+Celtic knotwork is one of the most recognisable features of Irish jewelry design.
 Trinity Knots depict bands of metal looping over and under one another in a continuous, triangular shape.
 Aside from their distinct and beautiful appearance, they are also loved as gifts for their symbolism.
 Traditionally, they have been thought to represent the Mother, Maiden, and Crone of Irish neo-pagan beliefs, as well as the Father, the Son, and the Holy Spirit of the Trinity in Catholic belief.

 As well as rings and pendants, we have plenty of earrings to choose from as well.
 Aside from those depicting knotwork and Claddagh symbols, the shamrock is one of the most recognisable Irish jewellery design features, too.
 Aside from being forever associated with the “luck of the Irish,” and being a gift meant to impart good fortune, the shamrock has a closer connection to the tradition of Irish faith as well.
 In particular.
-Saint Patrick was said to have used the shamrock to teach the concept of the Holy Trinity to the people of Ireland.
+Saint Patrick was said to have used the shamrock to teach the concept of the Holy

 Celtic Cross Pendant